elixir-haystack/haystack/README.md

 end)
 ```

-Once you have an `index`, the first thing you need to do is apply specify the fields of the index:
+Once you have an `index`, the first thing you need to do is specify the fields of the index:

 ```elixir
 alias Haystack.Index